 When we see something attractive, but understand its actual abiding nature, this does not stop us from seeing the conventional or relative attractiveness.
 But, it does stop too strong an attachment to it.
 Attachment is always backed by unawareness and grasping for inherent existence.
 So, if we have realized the actual nature of something first, it makes a great difference to our way of dealing with it.

 Thus, when we encounter an attractive object, it becomes for us like a rainbow in summer.
 It appears to be beautiful – and, conventionally and relatively, it may be beautiful – but we don't see it as inherently beautiful.
 Consequently, clinging to it as inherently beautiful will not arise.
 If we slowly lose this grasping of the object as inherently beautiful, attachment to it due to unawareness will not arise.
 "Any attachment or aversion is accompanied by disturbing unawareness."
-As Aryadeva has said in his Four Hundred Verse Treatise, "Like the cognitive sensors of the body, unawareness is enclosed within us.
-All the disturbing emotions and attitudes that exist can be conquered only by defeating unawareness."
+As Aryadeva has said in his Four Hundred Verse Treatise,

 If we practice both methods, it has a great effect.
 The first method is a temporary solution.
 It suppresses our attachment, but does not eradicate it.
 If we realize the deceptive false nature of the object of our attachment, and if we can have strong certainty about and see clearly the actual nature of the object, this will greatly help to stop our attachment to it altogether.